 The good news is—you don’t need a Judge to decide this for you.
 Parents (of pets and children) are consistently unhappy, and often emotionally and financially devastated, when they enter litigation and allow the court to decide their future.

 In divorce mediation, you can both reach creative, personalized agreements about Rocky and Roadie in the same way you can approach your children and all other divorce issues.
-A professional mediator can identify every issue you should think about, and help you reach agreements that meet both of your wants and needs.
+A professional divorce mediator in Arizona can identify every issue you should think about, and help you reach agreements that meet both of your wants and needs.
 This way, you stay in control over your own divorce terms.

 There are many ways you can personalize your own “pet parenting plan” in divorce mediation without ever going to court.
 You might even approach the dogs, like you approach your children.